 YES NO 1.
-Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions? \bigcirc 2.
-Can you walk unassisted on and over uneven surfaces? \bigcirc 3.
-Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? \circ 1.
+Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions? $\bigcirc$ 2.
+Can you walk unassisted on and over uneven surfaces? $\bigcirc$ 3.
+Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? ŌŌ 1.
 Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted? $\bigcirc \bigcirc$

-6. Can you follow and remember tour instructions and meet punctually at designated times and places?
+5. Can you organise, manage and carry your own luggage? ( )6.
+Can you follow and remember tour instructions and meet punctually at designated times and places?